cspr-rad/actus-spec/spec/main.typ

 #todo("Specify the minimum range for a datatype that is used.")
 }

-A time of day is specified using #todo("refer to ISO standard for date formatting").
+A time of day is specified in the form #raw("YYYY-MM-DD").
-In simple terms, the format is #raw("YYYY-MM-DD").

 #examples("day")

 == Time of day

-A time of day is represented as an unsined integral number of seconds since the start of the day.
+A time of day is represented as an unsigned integral number of seconds since the start of the day.
 This number must be between $0$ and $86399$ ($24 dot 60 dot 60$).

 #todo(
   "Figure out if that's the right precision.
 We probably don't care about sub-second timing.", )

-A time of day is specified using #todo("refer to ISO standard for date formatting").
+A time of day is specified in the form #raw("HH:MM:SS").
-In simple terms, the format is #raw("HH:MM:SS").

 #examples("time-of-day")